 Simply put, I do not see myself the way you see me, and it can genuinely make me feel insane.
 Not only is it impossible for me to see myself clearly, I also hold myself to an impossibly higher set of standards than I hold anyone else to.
 It doesn’t make sense.
 But neither do eating disorders.

-5. Just because I have gained weight, it does not mean I am “all better”
+5. Just because I have gained weight, it does not mean I am “all better” or recovered from the eating disorder

 Eating disorders are about so much more than food, eating, and weight.